nasa/multipath-tcp-tools/README.md

 ### UPCOMING UPDATES
 ---

-* Scripts to configure MPTCP for use over extreamly low-bandwidth, long-latency links (such as Iridium satellite links)
+* Scripts to configure MPTCP for use over extremely low-bandwidth, long-latency links (such as Iridium satellite links)

 * Program for spreading UDP packets over multiple PPP links